3manuel0/2dPlatformerGame/README.md

 ## My Game's license:

 You are free to view and explore the code.
-Copying, modifying, distributing, or using it in any form is strictly prohibited without the explicit permission of the author.
+Copying, modifying, distributing, or using it in any form is strictly prohibited without my explicit permission.

 © 2025 3manuel0